knpuniversity/symfony4/sfcasts/encore/autoprovide-jquery-modules.md

-# Autoprovide jQuery for Mischievous Packages
+# Auto-Provide jQuery for Mischievous Packages

 Everything *should* be working... but nope!
 We've got this